DanMorriss/jazz-platform/README.md

 - Selina Sheerin, for taking the time to test and review my site and point out some spelling and grammar errors.
 - Helen Asherson, for taking the time to test and review my site.
 - Abby Humphreys, for taking the time to respond to my peer code review request in slack.
+- JarekB-dev's [Kitchen Makers](https://github.com/JarekB-dev/KitchenMakers) project as was used for inspiration
+- Kera Kudmore's [Bully Book Club](https://github.com/kera-cudmore/Bully-Book-Club) was used for inspiration on how to write a good reameme file
+- EwanColquhoun's [Wasa Woods](https://github.com/EwanColquhoun/wawaswoods) was used as a reference for a good readme file

 [Back to top](<#contents>)